 Chilean Mining Law & Pathway Forward

-- In Chile, lithium is considered “strategic” and therefore under the current mining law, it is a non-concessible substance
+- Lithium is considered “strategic” in Chile and therefore it is a non-concessible substance.

-- In early 2017, the Government granted Albemarle (NYSE:ALB) an amendment of it’s lithium production rights with the Chilean Economic Development
+- Albemarle (NYSE:ALB) was granted an amendment of its lithium production rights with the Chilean Economic Development Agency (CORFO)

-Agency (CORFO) to expand its quota to 80,000 tonnes annually of technical and battery grade lithium sales over the next 27 years.
+to expand its quota to 80,000 tonnes annually of technical and battery grade lithium over the next 27 years.

 Current Projects and Opportunities